 •You could use the extra dressing to accommodate additions like a cup or so of cooked quinoa or grain of choice.

 •Recently, I’ve been using half shaved Brussels sprout and half broccoli slaw.

 •Not a fan of blue cheese?
-Try crumbled feta or goat cheese－or even shredded cheddar.
-Or serve the cheese on the side, or simply omit.
+Try crumbled feta or goat cheese－or even shredded or diced cheddar.
+Optionally, serve the cheese on the side, or simply omit.

-•Dried cherries, chopped dates or dried apricots could be used in place of the dried cranberries.
-Similarly, pomegranate arils would add a festive touch.
+•Dried cherries, chopped dates, or dried apricots could be used in place of the dried cranberries.
+Similarly, pomegranate arils add a festive touch and crisp crunch.

 •The last time I served this, I tossed in some leftover roasted winter squash and thought it added something special.
-I think roasted sweet potatoes would be quite nice, too.
+Roasted sweet potatoes would be quite nice, too.

 •Prepared slaw mix serves as a helpful shortcut, although you may certainly shred your own.